Does CalStar offer Lunch and Learns or continuing education courses?

 How do I specify CalStar Products?

 Specify CalStar products the same way you would specify any masonry or paver product.
 For the thru-wall and pavers units, reference ASTM C90 Standard Specification for Loadbearing Concrete Masonry Units and C936 Standard Specification for Solid Concrete Interlocking Paving Units, respectively.
-For CalStar bricks and facing units, specify that the units must meet the performance requirements of ASTM C216 Standard Specification for Facing Brick (Solid Masonry Units Made from Clay or Shale), but, of course, our products aren’t made with clay or shale, and aren’t fired.
+For CalStar bricks and facing units, specify the units must have minimum compressive strength of 3000 psi, maximum absorption of 17%, and must pass the freezing and thawing test in ASTM C67, with maximum 0.5% weight loss.
 We have had numerous successful projects that have specified our products.
 CalStar offers three-part specifications for CalStar Brick, Thru-Wall units and Pavers.
 Contact us if you have any questions.

 What type of mortar do I use?